weetime/chrome-network-analyzer/README.md

 - Color-coding based on request duration (fast, medium, slow)
 - Detailed view of individual requests
 - CSV export for data analysis (includes performance metrics)
+- AI-powered analysis of network performance with insights and recommendations
+- Download analysis reports and data in various formats

+## AI Analysis

+The extension includes an AI-powered analysis feature that:

+- Identifies network performance bottlenecks
+- Provides specific optimization recommendations
+- Analyzes request patterns and suggests improvements
+- Generates comprehensive performance reports
+- Supports multiple AI providers (OpenAI, Anthropic, Deepseek)
+- Customizable API settings

+To use the AI analysis:
+1. Configure your AI API provider and key in the extension settings
+2. Navigate to a website and capture network requests
+3. Click the "AI Analysis" button
+4. View detailed performance insights and recommendations
+5. Download or copy the analysis for sharing

 ## Performance Metrics